 Google informed Search Engine Land that it is currently conducting experiments “to understand what the impact of the proposed EU Copyright Directive would be to our users and publisher partners.”

 This could mean a decreased traffic to European news sites, while Search results for news terms would appear out of context.
 This might occur if Google does not sign any licensing agreements with publishers.
 In December, the company’s Chief of news pointed out that “it’s unlikely any business will be able to license every single news publisher.”

 On the other hand, if licenses are signed, Google would be “in the position of picking winners and losers” by having to select what deals it wants to make.
 Doubtless, the company would first-rate the most popular at the expense of smaller sites.

-This could be significant news for the news website of European region as their sole product is news which get surfed and searched by google.
-If google calls quits on them or get to pick and chose based upon what deals they can offer to google it could be devastating for them.
-On the other hand, if google decides to earn back the license fee by charging publishers for providing traffic it can also be a game changer.
+This could be significant news for the news website of European region as their sole product is news which gets surfed and searched by google.
+If google calls quit on them or get to pick and chose based upon what deals they can offer to google it could be devastating for them.
+On the other hand, if Google decides to earn back the license fee by charging publishers for providing traffic it can also be a game-changer.

 This could also lead to other countries following such decisions and impact can multiply for both google and publishing sites.
 This can also make the experience very frustrating for the news surfer or the consumer per se.

 It appears so that removing Google News from Europe would affect publishers as well, but Bloomberg says the impact on publishers’ traffic is “unclear” at this time.
 As lawmakers conclude the details of the anticipated copyright law, an agreement is said to be possible in the following few months.
 Google will carefully study the details of the agreement before deciding to pull out its Google News service from Europe.